szhmery/GwenCrawler/README.md

-# SaveNotes
+# GwenCrawler
-The program is used to save html content or files into Youdao Note, to make it easy for me to collect and review the notes.
+The program is used to download TeacherGwen's articles and parse them and then save them into Youdao Note, to make it easier to collect and review the notes.